HITECHCRIME/HC_SG19_Lord_of_Flies/README.md

 lord of flies
 lord of flies

 drowned in isolation
-turned your eyes white decide if it's survival above all
+turned your eyes white
+so decide if it's time
+survival above all

+forgivin' audacity
+made me feel all null
+got charged with
+assualt on myself
+through giving away my controls

 buzzkill
 ```